Learn how to measure and optimize boot time on an embedded Linux system, from the bootloader to the applications.

 Regular: 619 EUR*

 *The price is excluding VAT.
-Eventbrite charges VAT, except for businesses in the European Union outside of France if they provide valid company information and VAT number to Evenbrite at registration time.
+The online shop charges VAT, except for businesses outside of France if they provide valid company information at registration time.
+Businesses in France, and individuals registering by themselves must pay VAT.

-If you are unable to register through Eventbrite, do not hesitate to contact us, we will be able to provide a training contract and offer alternative payment methods.
+If you are unable to register through our online shop, do not hesitate to contact us, we will be able to provide a training contract and offer alternative payment methods.

 This course targets engineers who wish to reduce the boot time of their embedded Linux systems.